FAQs

 Everything purchased during the marriage, even in another state, no matter whose name it’s in, is typically considered marital property.
 In Texas, the income from separate property is also considered a marital asset.
 It is important to evaluate the disadvantages to having your IRA included in the list of assets you retain following your divorce.
 The funds are not accessible before age 59-1/2 unless a 10% penalty plus ordinary income tax is paid.
 The tax liability should be considered in the long-range analysis.

-Will I be able to receive maintenance payments?
+Will I be able to receive maintenance payments in Austin, TX?

 Court-ordered support is limited in Texas; however, you may be able to negotiate contractual alimony exceeding Texas guidelines.
 You will have to illustrate a projected post-divorce budget that demonstrates your monetary needs.
 The divorce financial analyst can assist in the preparation of this budget.
 Often the higher earning spouse receives more assets as an offset in exchange for providing alimony.